Using the package

 A: In general, non-standard data are not covered by these checks.
 In oncology Response (RS) domain data, the emphasis is on investigator-based results rather than independent review facility data reported by a vendor in light of the former typically being more standardized.

-Q: Does SDTM IG version information need to be entered in order to use the package?
+Q: Does SDTM Implementation Guide (IG) version information need to be entered in order to use the package?

-A: No, the data checks do not require version information as initial input.
+A: No, the data checks do not require IG version information as initial input.

 Q: Which SDTM Implementation Guide (IG) version is used as the basis of the checks?